-The committee comprises of three non-executive directors.
-In addition, the Chairperson of the Committee can invite members to attend meetings as may be deemed necessary.
+The committee comprises of non-executive directors.
+The Chairperson of the Committee can invite members to attend meetings as may be deemed necessary.

 The external and internal auditors of the Bank have free access to the Audit Committee.
 The Auditors can request the Chairperson of the Committee to convene a meeting to consider any matter that the auditors believe should be brought to the attention of directors or shareholders.